 Should you build or buy your testing automation tools?

-Buying a tool can provide immediate access to advanced testing technologies, rapid deployment capabilities, and ongoing professional support, making it an appealing option for dynamic industries like mobile app and game development.
+Buying a tool can provide immediate access to advanced testing technologies, data analysis, rapid deployment capabilities, and ongoing professional support, making it an appealing option for dynamic industries like mobile app and game development.
 But is this always the best way of effectively automating your app testing?
 Let’s explore this a little more and help you decide on the most appropriate strategic choice for your business.

 Process of creating an interface for a mobile app.
 User interface and experience concept.
 Modern app on smart phone in woman hands